ftjuh/I2Cwrapper/README.md

 # Introduction

-I2Cwrapper is a generic modular framework for **Arduino I2C target devices**<sup>(1)</sup> which runs on standard Arduinos, ESP8266, ESP32, and ATtiny platforms (see [supported platforms](#supported-platforms)).
+I2Cwrapper is a generic modular framework for **Arduino I2C target devices**<sup>(1)</sup> which runs on standard Arduinos, ESP8266, ESP32, SAMD, and ATtiny platforms (see [supported platforms](#supported-platforms)).
 It allows you to easily control devices attached to the target or the target's own hardware via I2C.
 Typically, you can use it to **integrate peripherals without dedicated I2C interface** in an I2C-bus environment.

 The **I2Cwrapper core** consists of an easily extensible firmware framework and a controller library.
 Together, they **take care of the overhead** necessary for implementing an I2C target device, while the actual target functionality is delegated to device-specific **modules**.